edf-hpc/unclebench/README.md

 Licence
 -------

-UncleBench is distributed under the terms of the CeCILL v2 licence.
+UncleBench is distributed under the terms of the GPL v3 licence.